hrishi-6887/Accenture/Accenture/README.md

-# 📈 Tata Group Data Visualisation: Empowering Business with Effective Insights
+# 🎯 Accenture North America Data Analytics & Visualization Job Simulation

-This repository highlights my experience and key takeaways from completing the **Tata Data Visualisation: Empowering Business with Effective Insights** job simulation offered by **Tata Group** on the **Forage** platform (December 2024).
+This repository highlights my experience and key takeaways from the **Accenture North America Data Analytics and Visualization** job simulation offered on the **Forage** platform (August 2024).

 ## 🌟 Overview

-As part of the simulation, I stepped into the role of a data consultant at Tata Consultancy Services (TCS) and worked on a project to help a retail client prepare for the future by analyzing and visualizing their revenue data.
+As a participant in this virtual simulation, I stepped into the role of a **Data Analyst** at **Accenture**, where I worked on a project advising a hypothetical social media client.
+The simulation provided a realistic experience of how data analysis and visualization are used to inform business decisions in a client-facing environment.

-This hands-on experience gave me valuable insight into the kind of strategic, data-driven work done in real-world consulting teams.

 ## 🛠️ Key Tasks Completed

-- Created meaningful and insightful data visualizations using **Power BI**
-- Prepared thoughtful questions for a client meeting with senior leadership
+- Cleaned, modeled, and analyzed 7 datasets to uncover insights into content trends
-- Cleaned, analyzed, and interpreted retail revenue data
+- Used Excel and data analysis tools to identify strategic opportunities
-- Designed visuals to support executive-level decision-making
-- Delivered insights in a presentation-style format to simulate client communication
+- Prepared a **PowerPoint presentation** and recorded a **video** to communicate insights
+- Delivered recommendations tailored for both client executives and internal stakeholders

 ## ✅ Skills Gained

-- Data Analysis
-- Data Cleanup & Interpretation
+- Data Cleaning & Preparation
-- Data Visualisation (Power BI & Tableau)
+- Data Modeling & Analysis
-- Dashboards & Reports
-- Charts & Graphs
+- Content Trend Identification
-- Analytics & Insights
+- Excel for Analytics
+- Data Visualization
-- Effective Communication
+- Strategic Communication
+- Slide Deck Creation
-- Presentation Skills
+- Client-Focused Presentation Skills
-- Visual Basics

 ## 📌 Program Info

-**Program:** Tata Data Visualisation: Empowering Business with Effective Insights
+**Program:** Accenture North America Data Analytics & Visualization
 **Platform:** [Forage](https://www.theforage.com/)
-**Date Completed:** December 2024
+**Date Completed:** August 2024
-**Offered by:** Tata Group (TCS)
+**Offered by:** Accenture

 ---

-> This project reaffirmed my passion for solving strategic business problems through data.
-I'm excited to apply these skills on real consulting teams and continue developing as a data professional.
+> This simulation confirmed my interest in working with data to solve real client problems.
+I enjoyed cleaning, modeling, and analyzing datasets, building visual reports, and presenting insights to stakeholders.
+I'm excited to apply these skills in diverse project teams at companies like Accenture.